The Best OT Student Resources (2024)

 Here are some practical organizational strategies I have collected is over the years:

-If you’re more oriented to the “paper and pencil” style and using print resources:
+If you’re more oriented to print resources and the “paper and pencil” style of organization:

 • Buy a folder for each class.
 You can keep returned assignments, tests, and other important documents in that folder; this makes them easy to reference when needed.

 • Buy lots of notecards and highlighters.
-You can never have enough of these!
+You truly can never have enough!

 • Buy three-inch binders for each course.
 You can use these to organize all of your papers, handouts, PowerPoints, etc.

 • Consider digitizing your materials.
-If you’re the type who loses physical paperwork, keep a Dropbox or Google Drive folder where you can scan and store all your old course materials.
+If you’re the type who loses physical paperwork, create a Dropbox or Google Drive folder where you can scan and store all your old course materials.
+Be sure to share your accounts to a non-school email so you don’t lose access after graduation.

-• Explore using Rocketbook.
-It can preserve the kinesthetic learning aspects of taking notes, while allowing you to store and access your notes in a digital format.
+• Explore Rocketbook.
+It helps preserve the kinesthetic learning aspects of taking notes, while also allowing you to store and access everything in a digital format.

 • Tab out your PowerPoints.
 You can use those dividers that have reinforced holes and erasable tabs.
 (This can be done the night before the class so you can hit the ground running.)

-If you’re more oriented to the “paperless” style and using digital resources:
+If you’re more oriented to digital resources and the “paperless” style of organization:

-• Explore apps for organizing notes, tasks and projects.
-Notion and Evernote are currently two of the most popular apps that allow you to organize your notes, manage your tasks and collaborate on projects.
-If you want something more minimalistic, Workflowy and Google Keep are both good, lightweight choices for running notes and to-do lists.
+• Explore apps for organizing notes, tasks, and projects.
+Notion and Evernote are currently two of the most popular apps for organizing your notes, managing tasks, and collaborating on projects.
+If you want something more minimalistic, Workflowy and Google Keep are both good, lightweight choices for storing notes and to-do lists.

-At the other end of the spectrum, apps like Trello and Asana with more robust project management features can help you break down large projects, track progress and coordinate with a team.
-As of the most recent update to this article, all of the above currently have free plans for personal use.
+At the other end of the spectrum, apps like Trello and Asana offer more robust project management features that can help you break down large projects, track progress, and coordinate with a team.
+As of the most recent update to this article, all of the above have free plans for personal use.

 Many people also love using apps like these to organize their personal lives, and if you have entrepreneurial aspirations, this type of tech literacy will serve you very well going forward!